 Basically, you can expect to start working as a forensic accountant after approximately six years of education and training including your undergraduate and graduate studies and one year of experience.

 While professional certification is not a formal requirement, many forensic accountants hold relevant credentials such as CPA, CFE (Certified Fraud Examiner), CR.FA (Certified Forensic Accountant) or CFF (Certified in Financial Forensics).

 CPA (Certified Public Accountant)

-While not exclusively relevant to forensic accounting, the CPA certification can make a difference to your career in terms of prestige, job satisfaction, career security and pay level.
+While not exclusively relevant to forensic accounting, this accounting professional certification can make a difference to your career in terms of prestige, job satisfaction, career security, and pay level.

 However, becoming a CPA is a challenging process that will involve an extra year of study, one or two years of accounting experience and passing one of the most dreaded exams in the field.

 At the end of the day, you’ll find that the rewards outweigh the challenges and that a CPA license can open many doors in forensic accounting and related fields.